derpyzza/River/SPEC.md

 however, if a directory has a `mod.rvr` file, then that directory and every file within the directory is considered to be the same module. a directory may not have more than one module or `mod.rvr` file at a time in this way.

-a directory that has a `mod.rvr` file in it, which will be referred to as a directory module from here on out, may itself contain subdirectories. these subdirectories are treated as submodules if they themselves are directory modules. otherwise, the files within them are treated as file modules and are taken to be in the same module level. i.e if a module `foo` has a subdirectory `bar` with three file modules `a`, `b`, and `c`, then those file modules are accessed like `foo.a/b/c` instead of `foo.bar.a/b/c`.
+a directory that has a `mod.rvr` file in it ( which will be referred to as a directory module from here on out ) may itself contain subdirectories. these subdirectories are treated as submodules if they themselves are directory modules. otherwise, the files within them are treated as file modules and are taken to be in the same module level. i.e if a module `foo` has a subdirectory `bar` with three file modules `a`, `b`, and `c`, then those file modules are accessed like `foo.a/b/c` instead of `foo.bar.a/b/c`.